 We’re simply passionate about helping people and the world of immigration.
 So if you have questions, please don’t hesitate to contact us.

-With Parole in Place you can remain in the US and get your green card if you are the spouse, child or parent of certain U.S. Armed Forces personnel or veterans.
+With Military Parole in Place you can remain in the US and get your green card if you are the spouse, child or parent of certain U.S. Armed Forces personnel or veterans.

-Parole in Place (PIP) is an immigration benefit that lets you remain in the US if you have a qualified US Army or veteran spouse, parent or child in the U.S.
+Military Parole in Place (PIP) is an immigration benefit that lets you remain in the US if you have a qualified US Army or veteran spouse, parent or child in the U.S.

 Yes.
 A big advantage of Parole in Place is that if you qualify, you may be able to get your green card in the U.S., even if you did not enter the country legally.

-It also helps you avoid the unlawful presence 3 and 10-year bars.
+Parole in Place also helps you avoid the unlawful presence 3 and 10-year bars.
 You can trigger these bars if you are undocumented or have overstayed your visa and you leave the U.S. to obtain a green card abroad.

 Parole in Place in not the best choice for a visa overstay.
 If you entered the US legally and overstayed your visa, you may apply for Deferred Action with the USCIS instead.
 You would also need a family relationship with a qualified Armed Forces member or veteran too.

 After a grant of Parole in Place, you will receive an I-94 card which serves as a parole or admission document.
+Parole in Place is issued in one-year increments.

-If you qualify, you can now apply for a green card or Adjustment of Status here in the U.S. You must still, however, satisfy all the other requirements for legal permanent residency or green cards.
+After approval, you can now apply for a green card or Adjustment of Status here in the U.S. You must still, however, satisfy all the other requirements for legal permanent residency or green cards.

 Notes: This information is of a general nature and is not, nor is it intended to be, legal advice.
 You should consult your attorney for advice regarding your individual situation.